AwkwardTurtle42/AwkwardTurtle42.github.io/Classes.markdown

 ### Core Ability

-A Thing of the Sea: You are equally at home in water as you are on land and you can control a volume of water about the size of a person.
+A Thing of the Sea: You are equally at home in water as you are on land and you can control a volume of water about the same size as yourself.

-Name your Patron (the spirit, body, or source of water that has claimed you), and choose the blessing it grants (or use a Starter Package).
+Name your Patron (the spirit, body, or source of water that has claimed you), and choose the blessing it grants.

 ### Water Blessings

-1. Fluid Form: Turn into water, but have only minimal control over your movement (if a liquid you can’t flow uphill, if a gas wind currents dictate your direction).
+1. Fluid Form: Turn into water, but have only minimal control over your movement.
 2. Font of Self: Produce water, about a gallon per hour.
-3. Thermo Regulation: Change the state of water in one direction (the states are solid, liquid, and gas).
+3. Thermo Regulation: Change the state of water (gas, liquid, solid).
+Catch your breath before doing so again.
 4. Tip Of The Iceberg: Your water control volume expands 10 fold.
 5. Water Sight: The first time you immerse yourself in a body of water you may ask your patron one question about something that water touches.
 6. Healing Waters: Stabilize wounds by pouring water over them.
 Submerge a wound in water for a watch to restore one step of Attribute loss.